Gubyaukgyi Temple (Myinkaba): Construction

 A popular retelling of the temple's construction goes as follows.
 Several decades before the construction of Gubyaukgyi, the wife of King Kyansittha, Queen Thanbula, became pregnant.
 At the time, the king had no son, and as such no direct heir to the throne.
 When the king learned of the queen's pregnancy, he asked her to leave the royal court.
 Upon leaving the court, he gave her a valuable ring.
 He told the queen that, if the baby were a boy, she would be welcomed back to the court, and would return the ring.
 If the baby were a girl, she was told she could sell the ring and should not return to the court.

 The baby was a boy, Prince Yazakumar.
 However, by the time the queen returned to the king with their son, he had already promised his daughter's son, Alaungsithu, that he would be the heir to the kingdom.
-To compensate Yazakumar for his losing the chance to inherit the throne, the king gave him a large amount of land.
+To compensate Yazakumar for losing his chance to inherit the throne, the king gave him a large amount of land.
 Yazakumar sold much of this land, and with the proceeds built Gubyaukgyi, out of appreciation for his father.
 To build the temple, Yazakumar employed three villages of slaves.